sourmash-bio/sourmash/doc/developer.md

 . .tox/dev/bin/activate
 ```

-Finally, ou can also explicitly install all the Python dependencies for sourmash by running
+Finally, you can also explicitly install all the Python dependencies for sourmash by running
 ```
 pip install -r requirements.txt
 ```
 (but they are already installed in the virtualenv created with `tox -e dev`).

+## Updating your developer environment

+To update rust to the latest version, use [`rustup update`].

+To update your Python dependencies to the latest required for sourmash, you can run [`pip install -r requirements.txt`].

 ## Running tests and checks